leuel-a/simple-vader/README.md

 In this project, you'll find:
 - A basic implementation of the VADER algorithm based on the original paper.
 - A simple demo that leverages NLTK to analyze the sentiment of news articles.
-- Code and documentation prepared for a presentation scheduled for tomorrow.

 ## Getting Started